Zaffri/configurable-graphql-ctf/README.md

 # Configurable GraphQL CTF
-This is currently a WIP...
-## TODO / features
-- go over every challenge, tidy types and interfaces (resuse) - e.g. reusable User interface for 2 authenticate mutations.
-Also add JSON files for data, reuse to keep data consistent across challenges.
-The challenge resolvers can pull in/map only the fields that they require!
-- challenge module unit test
-- tidy fixture data and db data - may need to create migrations/seed scripts?
-Pull mysql db out of challenge so that it is shared between modules and each can have data in db...?
-- finalise shared mutation and schema
-- add safety check to ensure all modules have a flag set!
-Add flag to Challenge class.
-- Add vulnerable config feature
-- move flag to level config file, rather than main challenge module folder
-- replace fs in configuration class to use dynamic typescript import, just like schemabuilder
-- make schema.ts optional? some challenges may not require schema additions if they share shared schema
-- add check for duplicate resolvers?at present user does not get error
-- add cli script to create empty/shell challenge module based on arguments passed

 ---

 This is an intentionally vulnerable GraphQL API in a capture the flag (CTF) style format.
 Out of the box it comes with 5 configurable challenge modules.
 Configurators should be able to configure challenge difficulty as well as switch challenges on and off.
 All challenge modules have a common theme of Ecommerce.